Lightning-AI/pytorch-lightning/docs/source-pytorch/advanced/training_tricks.rst

 Sharing Datasets Across Process Boundaries
 ******************************************

-The :class:`~lightning.pytorch.core.datamodule.LightningDataModule` class provides an organized way to decouple data loading from training logic, with :meth:`~lightning.pytorch.core.hooks.DataHooks.prepare_data` being used for downloading and pre-processing the dataset on a single process, and :meth:`~lightning.pytorch.core.hooks.DataHooks.setup` loading the pre-processed data for each process individually:
+The :class:`~lightning_pytorch.core.datamodule.LightningDataModule` class provides an organized way to decouple data loading from training logic, with :meth:`~lightning_pytorch.core.hooks.DataHooks.prepare_data` being used for downloading and pre-processing the dataset on a single process, and :meth:`~lightning_pytorch.core.hooks.DataHooks.setup` loading the pre-processed data for each process individually:

 .. code-block:: python